gangashman/td-amethyst/README.md

 # td-amethyst

-Primitive 2D Tower Defense game
+Primitive 2D Tower Defense game.
+It used maps from Tiled map editor.

 ## How to run